magnusmaynard/ratcam/capture/README.md

 Package for acquiring videos of rats from the camera, to be run on the Jetson Nano.
 These video can then be processed later.

 ## Hardware List
+Other hardware configurations will work, this is the setup I used:
 - Jetson Nano
 - Raspberry Pi NoIR Camera v3 (IMX708)
 - IR illuminator
-- SD card (XXGB)
+- SD card (64GB)
 - USB 3.1 Memory Stick (64GB)
-- Gorrila camera stand
+- Gorilla camera stand
 - Arducam RPI camera case
 - CSI ribbon cable extension.